-A. Whether charges over and above, what are permitted under the law can be levied and recovered.

-(i) The Forum had failed to consider the fact that the Consumer had already paid the electricity bills in accordance with the General Conditions of Tariff.
-The monthly consumption bills from the month of February, 2018 to August, 2021 consisting of both parts i.e. Fixed Charges and SOP concededly were issued by the PSPCL and not by the Consumer of its own.
-It was not a case that bills issued to the Consumer were against law or were violating any of the mandatory provisions.
+- (xxx) The Corporate Forum didn't dwell on this issue and left it completely undecided.
+The Corporate Forum simply made an observation by saying that it was of the view that the Respondent must have considered the legal aspect before issuing Notice No. 1749 dated 20.08.2021 and responsibility regarding the same would lie with the Respondent.
+The impugned order of the Corporate Forum was not in conformity and in conflict with several judgments of Hon'ble Supreme Court and therefore the same is required to be struck down and invalidated. - (A) Whether charges over and above, what are permitted under the law can be levied and recovered. - (i) The Corporate Consumers Grievances Redressal Forum, Ludhiana had failed to consider the fact that consumer has already paid the electricity bills in accordance with the General Conditions of Tariff.
+The monthly consumption bills from the month of February, 2018 to August, 2021 consisting of both parts i.e. fixed charges and SOP, concededly were issued by the PSPCL and not by the consumer of its own.
+It was not the case of the PSPCL that bills issued to the consumer were against law or were violating any of the mandatory provisions.

-(ii) The Forum had failed to consider the fact that a simple letter by the CE/ Commercial cannot override the mandatory provisions of Electricity Act, 2003.
-Charges can only be recovered from a consumer in accordance with the Tariff Order and Regulations framed under the Act.
+(ii) The Corporate Consumers Grievances Redressal Forum, Ludhiana had failed to consider the fact that a simple letter by the CE/ Commercial cannot override the mandatory provisions of Electricity Act, 2003.
+The charges can only be recovered from an Appellant in accordance with the Tariff Orders and regulations framed under the Act.
 Section 45 of the Electricity Act, 2003 is extracted below for ready reference:-

+"45.
+Power to recover charges:-
-"Section 45.
-(Power to recover charges):- (1) Subject to the provisions of this section, the prices to be charged by a distribution licensee for the supply of electricity by him in pursuance of section 43 shall be in accordance with such tariffs fixed from time to time and conditions of his licence.

-- (2) The charges for electricity supplied by a distribution licensee shall be - - (a) fixed in accordance with the methods and the principles as may be specified by the concerned State Commission; - (b) published in such manner so as to give adequate publicity for such charges and prices. - (3) The charges for electricity supplied by a distribution licensee may include - (a) a fixed charge in addition to the charge for the actual electricity supplied; - (b) a rent or other charges in respect of any electric meter or electrical plant provided by the distribution licensee. - (4) Subject to the provisions of section 62, in fixing charges under this section a distribution licensee shall not
+- (1) Subject to the provisions of this section, the prices to be charged by a distribution licensee for the supply of electricity by him in pursuance of section 43 shall be in accordance with such tariffs fixed from time-to-time and conditions of his licence. - (2) The charges for electricity supplied by a distribution licensee shall be- - (a) fixed in accordance with the methods and the principles as may be specified by the concerned State Commission; - (b) published in such manner so as to give adequate publicity for such charges and prices. - (3) The charges for electricity supplied by a distribution licensee may include- - (a) a fixed charge in addition to the charge for the actual electricity supplied; - (b) a rent or other charges in respect of any electric meter or electrical plant provided by the distribution licensee. - (4) Subject to the provisions of section 62, in fixing charges under this section a distribution licensee shall not show undue preference to any person or class of persons or discrimination against any person or class of persons.

-- show undue preference to any person or class of persons or discrimination against any person or class of persons. - (5) The charges fixed by the distribution licensee shall be in accordance with the provisions of this Act and the regulations made in this behalf by the concerned State Commission."
+(5) The charges fixed by the distribution licensee shall be in accordance with the provisions of this Act and the regulations made in this behalf by the concerned State Commission".

-A perusal of above will clearly reveal that PSPCL being Distribution Licensee can only charge tariff determined by the PSERC and not even a penny more.
-The Fixed Charges so calculable on the basis of CD have already been billed and recovered through the monthly consumption bills.
-There is neither any provision in the Act nor any provision in any of the Regulation (including Supply Code) laying down that Fixed Charges are to be levied on the basis of Contract Demand mentioned in the draft cluster agreement.
+A perusal of above clearly reveals that PSPCL being Distribution Licensee can only charge tariff determined by the PSERC and not even a penny more than that.
+The fixed charges so calculable on the basis of CD had already been billed and recovered through the monthly consumption bills.
+There was neither any provision in the Act nor any provision in any of the Regulations (including Supply Code) laying down that fixed charges are to be levied on the basics of contract demand mentioned in the draft cluster agreement.